spinnaker/spinnaker.github.io/downloads/aws/README.md

 Replaces setup at https://www.spinnaker.io/setup/install/providers/aws/

 ## Prep Work
-These steps must be completed before you can setup your aws account
+These steps must be completed before you can set up your aws account

 ### Environment
 You can set up AWS from your local machine or from an instance launched in your AWS account.